 YES!
-Fat, oil, grease and grit (FOGG) do not mix with water (insoluble) and have a tendency to separate from a liquid solution.
+Fat, oil, grease and grit (FOG) do not mix with water (insoluble) and have a tendency to separate from a liquid solution.
 When fat, oil and grease are poured down the drain, they stick to the sewer pipe walls creating layers of buildup that restrict the wastewater flow.
 This problem requires pipes to be cleaned more frequently, causes pipes to be replaced sooner than expected, and causes blockages that can result in sewer overflows.

 Fat, oil, grease and grit when liquid may appear to be harmless since it flows easily down the drain.
-However, as the liquid cools, the FOGG hardens and sticks to the insides of pipes.
-FOGG can partially or completely block wastewater flow, causing backups or overflows.
+However, as the liquid cools, the FOG hardens and sticks to the insides of pipes.
+FOG can partially or completely block wastewater flow, causing backups or overflows.
 The gritty particles, including coffee grinds, eggshells, aquarium gravel, grain, rice, seeds, etc. get trapped in the greasy buildup, accelerating the problem rapidly.

 Fat, oil, grease and grit are natural by-products of the cooking and food preparation process.
 Common sources include food scraps, meat fats, cooking oils, lard, baked goods, salad dressings, sauces, marinades, dairy products, shortening, butter and margarine, coffee grinds, eggshells, grain, rice, seeds, etc. Anything put through the garbage disposal adds to the buildup.